IGJoshua/farolero/README.md

 fix them.
 If you know how to fix them or have the time, pull requests are always welcome!

-- In ClojureScript, warn and cerror do not correctly establish restarts (help is wanted on this one).

 ## License

 Copyright © 2021 Joshua Suskalo